markunca/arduino-jablotron/README.md

 ## Wiring
 Wiring itself will take a while, be patience and prepare some coffee.

-1. To start wiring, put your Jablotron to the Service mode - \* 0 \<YOUR PIN\>
+1. To start cabeling, put your Jablotron to the Service mode - \* 0 \<YOUR PIN\>
 2. It is recommended to turn off Jablotron before wiring
-3. Connect wires to Jablotron Pins to Arduino Mega and Arduino Ethernet Shield- keep there current wire and add there one you want to connect to Arduino.
+3. Connect wires to Jablotron Pins to Arduino Mega and Arduino Ethernet Shield - keep there current cables and add there one you want to connect to Arduino.
 In my case 1-16 and GND
 4. Connect wires to Arduino Pins - idealy 0-15 and GND in the same order
 5. Plug in Arduino to electricity and ethernet
-5. Close box with Jablotron, turn electricity on and turn off Service mode with \#
+5. Close box with Jablotron, turn power on and turn off Service mode with \#

 ## Optional - connecting to Homebridge
 To be able to automatisation and operating rules and scenes at home I am using Homebridge.
 - Just install Homebridge to some server or even Raspberry - https://homebridge.io
 - Connect Arduino to your Homebridge - I am using MQTT Thing - https://github.com/arachnetech/homebridge-mqttthing#readme
-- For connecting Alarm to your home, I am using also Homebridge with this plugin - https://github.com/F4stFr3ddy/homebridge-jablotron-alarm
+- For connecting Alarm to my home, I am using also Homebridge with this plugin - https://github.com/F4stFr3ddy/homebridge-jablotron-alarm

 ## TODO
 - [x] Window sensor